Australian forest profiles

 Australia’s forests are grouped for national reporting into three broad categories:

-- Native forest – comprising eight broad forest types defined by dominant species and structure, namely Acacia, Callitris, Casuarina, Eucalypt, Mangrove, Melaleuca and Rainforest.
-The eighth type, Other native forest, comprises less common native forest types with relatively small individual areas, as well as native forests where the type is unknown.
+- Native forest – comprising seven broad forest types defined by dominant species and structure, namely Acacia, Callitris, Casuarina, Eucalypt, Mangrove, Melaleuca and Rainforest, plus an eighth type, Other native forest which comprises less common native forest types with relatively small individual areas, as well as native forests where the type is unknown.

-- Industrial plantations – comprising softwood plantations (mainly pines), hardwood plantations (mainly eucalypts), and a small area of plantations of unknown or mixed species.
-Industrial plantations supply most of Australia's wood.
+- Commercial plantations – comprising softwood plantations (mainly pines), hardwood plantations (mainly eucalypts), and a small area of plantations of unknown or mixed species.
+Commercial plantations supply most of Australia's wood.

-- Other forest – most of which are non-industrial plantations and planted forests of various types.
+- Other forest – comprising mostly non-commercial plantations and planted forests of various types.

-The Australian forest profiles series is a collection of eight fact sheets comprising an overview profile of Australia's forests and profiles of the seven main native forest types.
-The overview profile defines a forest and describes important forest attributes.
-Each of the seven forest type profiles provides a brief description of the forest type, its importance and uses, a distribution map and data.
-Information for all profiles is drawn from Australia's State of the Forests Report 2013 and subsequent updates.
+The Australian forest profiles series is a collection of eight fact sheets plus an overview of Australia's forests.
+There are profiles of the seven main native forest types and commercial plantations.
+The overview defines a forest and describes important forest attributes.
+Each of the seven native forest type profiles provides a brief description of the forest type, its importance and uses, a distribution map, and data.
+The commercial plantations profile provides a brief description of plantation types, area statistics, importance and uses.
+Information for all profiles is drawn from Australia's State of the Forests Report 2018.

 Australian forest profiles: 2016